Mautibusu/TTS-Necromunda/README.md

 # TTS-Necromunda
-Table Top Simulator Assets for the game Necromunda
+Table Top Simulator (TTS) Assets for the game Necromunda.

+{intro text and overview of contents}

-# Background info about TTS and the models
+### Background info about TTS and the models
 {summary of things that matter for users and content creators + pointers}

-# How to use models:
+### How to use models in TTS:
 From the Steam Workshop:
 - look for the collection "Necromunda: 3D Scanned Models" by UristMcDerp.
 - Fastest, but might not be 100% up to date with the models in this repo (could have more, could have less).